Generalizing Alignment Paradigm of Text-to-Image Generation with Preferences through $f$-divergence Minimization: Experiments

 \subsubsection{Evaluation Metrics.}

 We evaluate the generated images from three aspects (for the aforementioned three questions).

-In terms of model's image-text alignment performance (for Q1), we adopt the widely used evaluation metrics in Text-to-Image models, i.e., Text-Image CLIP score \cite{hessel2021clipscore}.
-CLIP Score is fundamentally based on the CLIP model, transforming input text and images into distinct text and image vectors, and then followed by calculation of the dot product of these vectors.
-Hence, a higher Text-Image CLIP score indicates a better alignment between the text and the image.
+In terms of model's image-text alignment performance (for Q1), we adopt the widely used evaluation metrics in Text-to-Image models, i.e., Text-Image CLIP score \cite{hessel2021clipscore} and VQAScore \cite{lin2025evaluating}.
+CLIP score is fundamentally based on the CLIP model, transforming input text and images into distinct text and image vectors, and then followed by calculation of the dot product of these vectors.
+VQAScore, an efficacy metric, emerges from the training of generative vision-language models designed for visual-question-answering endeavors, where an image and a query converge to yield a response.
+Hence, higher Text-Image CLIP score and VQAScore indicate better alignment between the text and the image.

 In terms of model's human value alignment performance (for Q2), we adopt four metrics for comprehensive evaluation.
 Aesthetic score is obtained using the LAION Aesthetics Predictor \cite{schuhmann2022laion}, which quantifies the average human appreciation for the visual appeal of generated images.
 ImageReward \cite{xu2024imagereward}, leveraging a structure that combines ViT-L for image encoding and a 12-layer Transformer for text encoding, which effectively models the human value and preference.
 PickScore \cite{kirstain2023pick} is an advanced scoring function built upon a meticulously curated comprehensive dataset named "Pick-a-Pic".
 Human Preference Score v2 (HPS-v2) \cite{wu2023human} has been developed through the refinement of the CLIP model on HPD-v2, which enhances the precision of assessing human preferences for generated images.
 Furthermore, higher Aesthetics Score, ImageReward, Pickscore and HPS-V2 suggest better alignment with human value.